 This is the main route for climbing Mercedario.
-Technically no more than a walk-up, altitude, weather and isolation are the main dangers here.
+Thought technically no more than a walk-up, the altitude, weather and isolation are the main dangers here.
 Navigation is fairly straightforward.

 See the mountain’s main page.
 Rent a car or hire someone to drive you to the Laguna Blanca shelter at 3150m.
 The road continues further, but it is gated and locked (as of February 2018).
 If you see it unlocked, see an alternative at the end of this page.

-Segment 1: The unmanned Laguna Blanca shelter contains only basic shelter, but you may find locals gathering there.
+Segment 1: The unmanned Laguna Blanca shelter offers only basic shelter, but you may find locals gathering there.

-From there, an obvious path, which used to be a mining road and therefore is graded as such, goes up the valley on climber’s right of a creek.
-4 km later, Guanaquitos is reached at 3600m.
+From there, an easy-going path, which used to be a mining road, ascends the valley on climber’s right of a creek.
+3.9km later, Guanaquitos is reached at 3600m.

 Segment 2: Guanaquitos is a surprisingly green area where the climber is rewarded a first view of Mercedario’s summit.
-Clear water can be obtained from two streams, unlike the main creek, but filter it as vicunas are plenty in the area.
+Clear water can be obtained from two streams, unlike the main creek, but treat it as guanacos are plenty in the area.

 At the second stream, turn right and follow it, leaving the old road.
-When the valley opens up and the stream temporarily disappear under rocks, keep near the valley bottom on the left.
-At the end of the valley, a steep climb awaits, then Cuesta Blanca is seen and soon reached at 4.8km and 4375m.
+When the valley opens up and the stream temporarily disappears under rocks, keep near the valley bottom on climber's left.
+At the end of the valley, a steep climb awaits, then Cuesta Blanca is seen and soon reached at 4.4km and 4375m.

 Segment 3: Cuesta Blanca, as a bowl, is already quite sheltered.
 Clear water flows in the stream.
-Your pick on filtering it or not.
+Your pick on treating it or not.

 Many paths ascend the bowl on its forward-right slope.
-Once on top of it, follow the valley up and as it flattens, aim for the highest point slightly left until a last slope leads you to Pirca del Indio at 5175m, 4.2km from Cuesta Blanca.
+Once on top of it, follow the valley up and as it flattens, aim for the highest point slightly left until a last slope leads you to Pirca del Indio at 3.8km and 5175m.

 Segment 4: Pirca del Indio is also inside a bowl, but its orientation makes it less sheltered than Cuesta Blanca, so previous climbers have built fortifications.
 To believe whether one of these pircas is actually of Inca origin is up to you.
 At the bottom of the glacier on the northern slopes, liquid water can be found during daytime.

-Two paths ascend the bowl: one to the left (east), switch backing up; the other straight south, more suited for descent.
-Once they meet back, it is only a short ascent until a traverse lead to the first snow patches and then La Hoyada, at 2.3km and 5650m.
+Two paths ascend the bowl: one to the left (east), switch backing up; the other straight (south), more suited for descent.
+Once they meet back, it is only a short ascent until a traverse leads to La Hoyada, at 2.6km and 5650m.

-Segment 5: Unsheltered and with minimal rocks to make walls, La Hoyada is at the mercy of wind.
+Segment 5: Unsheltered and with few rocks to make significant walls, La Hoyada is at the mercy of wind.
 Melt ice from snow or glacier nearby.

 Reach and ascend the ridge south of the camp.
 Many switchbacks later, the path leaves the ridge and enters a flat spot at 6100m, El Diente.
-After that, it is a very long traversing ascent between the ridge and the Hoyada glacier.
-So many false summit are passed – I was told seven but did not count – that even near the real summit at 4.7km, I took out my GPS as I thought another further one was higher!
+After that, it is a very long traversing ascent between the ridge on climber's left and the Hoyada glacier on climber's right.
+So many false summit are passed – I was told seven but did not count – that even near the real summit at 4.2km, I took out my GPS as I thought another further one was higher!
 Easy scramble to summit.

-It would be very easy to ascend too fast this route.
+It would be very easy to ascend this route too fast.
 One should plan for a schedule similar to Aconcagua, except maybe with one less day for the approach and exit.
 Count at least 14 days on the mountain.

-One acclimatization hike would be to follow the old mining road past Guanaquitos to the Paduszek and Caballito glaciers (which are routes themselves).
+One acclimatization hike would be to follow the old mining road past Guanaquitos to the Paduszek and Caballito glaciers.

 See the descent on the GPS track.

-From La Hoyada to the summit, instead of following the trail near the ridge, it is also possible to follow the glacier on or along it instead of the ridge and climb back on the trail whenever past 6200m.
-On my way down, I took a wrong fork from the normal path and ended up doing this variation.
+From La Hoyada to the summit, instead of following the trail near the ridge, it is also possible to climb the glacier or follow along it and veer back up the trail whenever past 6200m.
+On my way down, I took a wrong fork from the normal path and ended up partly doing this variation.
 No crevasse seen, but the slope was not steep enough to glissade.

-Ice axe and crampons, though it is possible not having to use them.
+Ice axe and crampons, but it is possible not having to use them.
 Keep your poles during summit day in that case.

 -15C would be a normal temperature for daytime at summit and nighttime at high camp.
-I packed for -25C.
+I prepared for -25C to be safe.